vicatucd/Learning/README.md

+Change submitted at 3:04pm, let's see how long this takes.

 # Markdown
 When you write Markdown, the text is stored in a plaintext file that has an .md or .markdown extension.